EyadAmer96/EyadAmer96/README.md

 ### ✍️ Blog & Writing

 I occasionally share insights and tips from my journey in DevOps on my blog.
-Topics range from Azure cloud services, automation scripts, to the broader DevOps ecosystem.
+Topics range from Azure cloud services, and automation scripts, to the broader DevOps ecosystem.
 Visit my blog here: [Your Blog URL](#)

 ---